openglbook/openglbook.com/_includes/chapter-2-content.md

 ## Step-By-Step ##

-We've added quite a bit of new code and many new OpenGL function calls that we haven't used before -- let’s explore exactly what we've done.
+We've added quite a bit of new code and many new OpenGL function calls that we haven't used before -- let's explore exactly what we've done.

 The first thing we did was change the title of the window that we created by modifying the `WINDOW_TITLE_PREFIX` pre-processor definition, so no big change